Pandas Notebook

 df = pd.read_csv('data.csv', parse_dates=['entry_time', 'exit_time'])

-Always use parse_dates for date columns — they come in as strings by default.
+Always use parse_dates for date columns.
+They come in as strings by default.

 Inspect a DataFrame